Borjis131/docker-open5gs/README.md

 - in DockerHub `borieher/<nf_name>:<open5gs_version>`
 - in GitHub Container Registry `ghcr.io/borjis131/<nf_name>:<open5gs_version>`

+The Helm charts will be available:
+- in DockerHub `borieher/<chart_name>:<chart_version>`
+- in GitHub Container Registry `ghcr.io/borjis131/<chart_name>:<chart_version>`

+>Note: The <chart_version> is not the same as the <open5gs_version>

 ## Configure it

-All the images depend on the base image.
-So first, update the `.env` file with the desired values to use:
+All the images (except `webui`) depend on the `base-open5gs` image to be built, after that each image is indepent.

+First, update the `.env` and `docker-bake.hcl` files with the desired values to use.

+The `.env` file is used to build the images using Make or Docker Compose, as well as deploying in Docker Compose.
+The `docker-bake.hcl` file is used to build the images using bake.

 `OPEN5GS_VERSION` is the version of Open5GS to use.
 - Accepted values are the tags, branches or commit IDs used in the Open5GS project